Elaine Luria: Impeachment

 In September 2019, Luria labeled herself a "security Democrat"—an idiom for freshman Democrats with national security experience—and called for an impeachment inquiry against Trump in a Washington Post op-ed.
 In an October 2019 town hall meeting in Virginia Beach, Luria charged that Trump had "Enlist[ed] the help of a foreign leader to influence and malign a potential political opponent to affect the outcome of our next election all under [the] guise of trying to fight corruption."
 Later in October 2019, Luria formally voted for an impeachment inquiry against Trump, and joined all but three House Democrats to vote for impeachment on both counts: abuse of power and obstruction of Congress in December 2019; all House Republicans voted no on both charges.

 Environment

 Luria accepts the scientific consensus on climate change and is concerned about the physical impacts of climate change on global instability and military readiness.
 She also believes the first Trump administration attempted to discredit military and scientific experts on the physical impacts of climate change, which she views as an aspersion to the national security and scientific apparatuses.

 Stock trades

-Luria opposes proposed legislation that would ban lawmakers from trading stocks, calling the efforts "bullshit".
+Luria opposes proposed legislation that would ban lawmakers from trading stocks.